MathieuSnd/NoRISC/report/conclusion.md

 ## 4.2. further work
 ### 4.2.1. riscv-formal

 `riscv-formal` is a promising open-source RISC-V bounded model checking verification tool.
-Though it lacks of support for multi-core  architectures, and supports few RISC-V extensions.
+However it lacks of support for multi-core  architectures, and supports few RISC-V extensions.

 ### 4.2.2.
 PAF core

 The main contribution of this project is the verification and implementation of the rv32ib PAF core, as an exploration of the open source verification tool `riscv-formal`.
-It is to note that although the __bug hunting verification__ methodology is very useful in practice, it des not provide a complete correctness proof.
+It is to note that although the __bug hunting verification__ methodology is very useful in practice, it does not provide a complete correctness proof.

 Further work can be done to fully prove the core, using __unbounded model checking__ or __theorem proving__ methods.
 Besides, as briefly discussed in the synthesis analysis section, the implementation can be improved.
 The area and timing analysis lead highlight the following potential improvements: